Scanning Documents Written in Blue Ink – biscan

 sys.exit(main(options, args))

 See python biscan --help for options.
-This version outperforms all the above mentioned methods in quallity and the compression ratio achieved on the output.
-Its performance are reasonable, around 10 sec for 8 mega-pixel image.
-I’ve tested it with several different blue inks (Uniball, Pilot, Ballograf and some generic ones) and it operated pretty well on all of them.
+This version outperforms all the above-mentioned methods in quality and the compression ratio achieved on the output.
+Its performance is reasonable, around 10 sec for an 8-mega-pixel image.
+I’ve tested it with several different blue inks (Uniball, Pilot, Ballograf, and some generic ones), and it operated pretty well on all of them.

 So what next?
 I plan to improve the script and allow it to almost perfectly convert documents written in blue ink to B&W. I’m going to experiment with a new model for identifying the blue ink using HSL values (instead of RGB).
 The next version will also be more polished, as I’ve released this one under the motto of “release early” (and I hope I will also release often).
 So stay tuned for updates.

-If you give this script a try, I will glad to hear about it.
-Of course if you have any question you’re welcomed to contact me.
+If you give this script a try, I will be glad to hear about it.
+Of course, if you have any questions, you’re welcome to contact me.

 Leave a Reply